t4traw/RailscastsModified/README.md

 This theme modified easy to read erb(html) source from [sublime-railscasts-extended](https://github.com/jzelenkov/sublime-railscasts-extended).

-## change list

-- Change all #ffffff to #e6e1dc.
-- Comment more hiding

 # Installation

 1. Go to 'Preferences -> Browse Packages', and then either download and unzip this plugin into that directory